strawcity/guitar-effects/README.md

    project has been updated to use a single audio stream with mixed output to prevent crashes.
 If you still experience crashes, try increasing the buffer size in the audio_loop method.
+10. **Scarlett 2i2 not detected**: This is a common USB audio issue on Raspberry Pi.
+Add `dwc_otg.fiq_fsm_enable=0` to `/boot/firmware/cmdline.txt` and reboot.
+This disables a USB controller feature that interferes with USB audio devices.

 #### Linux Specific